KenKundert/sshconfig/doc/examples.rst

 <https://nurdletech.com/linux-notes/ssh/via-http.html>`_ on port 443 with
 SSL/TLS enabled.
-Having an active website at the same address and port you are using for SSH is particularly desirable as it makes it seem like you are just accessing the website normally. *ProxyTunnel* is used as the interface to the local proxy server, as it can form the SSL/TLS tunnel:
+Having an active website at the same address and port you are using for SSH is particularly desirable as it makes it seem like you are just accessing the website normally. `ProxyTunnel
+<https://github.com/proxytunnel/proxytunnel>`_ is used as the interface to the
+proxy servers, as it can form the SSL/TLS tunnel:

 .. code-block:: python

     class SSH_Server(HostEntry):
         hostname = 'NNN.NNN.NNN.NNN'
-        port = ports.choose([22, 53, 80, 443])
-        if port in [80, 443]:
+        if get_network_name() == 'work':
-            proxyCommand = 'proxytunnel -E -q -p %h:%p -d localhost:22'
+            proxyCommand = 'proxytunnel -E -q -p MMM.MMM.MMM.MMM:LPP -r %h:RPP -d localhost:%p'

+In this example, the pass-through proxy is only used if you are on the *work* network and the remote proxy port, *RPP*, is generally chosen to be 443 to complete the ruse.

 In some cases, it may be that the corporate proxy is decrypting, in which case it would be possible for it to use deep packet inspection to determine that you